KraftgeneAI/CascadeFailureDetection/README.md

 ### Step 4: The Final Inference Report

 The inference script produces a detailed report.
+Below is an example output from an early-stage trained model analyzing a complex cascade scenario.

 **Overall Verdict**:
 ✅ Correctly detected a cascade.